buzzbettle79/dotfiles/README.md

 makepkg -si
 ```

-After installing `yay` run `yay -S - < dependencies.txt`.
+After installing `yay` run `yay -Syyu && yay -S - < dependencies.txt`.
 This will install all required dependencies and apps for the custom desktop environment.

+You can follow the next 3 installs manually or run `chmod +x helper.sh && ./helper.sh`

 Install `oh-my-zsh` with the below command.
 ```